SheffieldSolar/Geocode/README.md

 Constituency: `Sheffield Hallam`
     53.382, -1.590
 ```

-It is also possible to avoid using the context manager, but if doing so you should manually call the `Geocoder.flush_gmaps_cache()` method when finished to take advantage of cached GMaps API queries.

 In the above example, `postcodes` and `addresses` are lists of strings, but it should be fine to use any iterator such as Numpy arrays or Pandas DataFrame columns, although the `geocode()` method will still return a list of tuples.